organic synthesis and open source science

 Open source drug discovery

-We have pioneered the application of open source methods from software development to experimental science.1 We’re now applying these ideas to finding a new drug for the treatment of malaria, where all data and ideas are freely available on the web.2 This world-first project, in collaboration with the Medicines for Malaria Venture and GlaxoSmithKline, is accelerating drug discovery by allowing anyone in the world to work with us, and operates without patents.
+We have pioneered the application of open source methods from software development to experimental science.1 We’re now applying these ideas to finding a new drug for the treatment of malaria, where all data and ideas are freely available on the web.2 This international project, in collaboration with the Medicines for Malaria Venture and GlaxoSmithKline, is accelerating drug discovery by allowing anyone in the world to work with us, and operates without patents.
+We are currently optimizing some potent biologically-active lead compounds.
 Techniques used: organic synthesis.